kulasinski/unchaos/README.md

 ### Delete a note
 - by id (integer) `unchaos delete <id>`
 - by title (string) `unchaos delete <title>`
+- using wildcard in "", e.g. `unchaos delete "untitled*"`

 ## Tips

-Run `sqlite3 ~/.unchaos/unchaos.db` to view the database.
+- Run `sqlite3 ~/.unchaos/unchaos.db` to view the database.

 ## Migrations